Last Updated on

 - Eye relief 3″+: Without decent eye relief, your rifle scope is going to let you know what a real black eye is.

-- Parallax correction: Going high powered and long range? $500 can still land you a scope with parallax correction.
+- Parallax correction: Going high powered and long range?
+Less than $500 can still land you a scope with parallax correction.

 - Durability: Using and abusing this scope is a reality.
 Make sure it can handle the terrain and recoil for your firearm and style of hunting/shooting.